 Best Value Car Ramp

-At just under 50$ for the pair, this is an ultra cheap very easy way to change the oil without a car jack.
+At less than $100 for the pair, this is an ultra strong, durable easy way to change the oil without a car jack.
 This low profile ramp of bumper is close to the ground for a very low profile car.
-Be aware though that it will only give you a few inches of clearance.
-But should be enough to get under to change the oil!
+Be aware that it will only give you a few inches of clearance, but should be enough to get under to change the oil!

 This is by far the easiest, quickest way to change the oil without a jack.

-4. Park on Plank of Wood to Gain Clearance
+4. Park Tire on Wood Planks to Gain Clearance

-Driving the two front wheels up onto large blocks of wood, or something else solid and a few inches thick may can you the space that you need to be able to reach under the car to access the drain plug and oil filter.
+Driving the two front wheels or even one tire up onto large blocks of wood, or something else solid and a few inches thick can you the space that you need to be able to reach under the car to access the drain plug and oil filter.

-Even parking on a set of 2x4s will get you a couple inches.
-If you can manage to stack them a fashion that they act like a stepped ramp, the car will easily roll onto it.
+Parking on a set of 2x4s will get you a couple inches.
+If you can manage to stack them so they act like a stepped ramp, the car will easily roll onto it.

 Driving the car onto uneven terrain to take the weight off of two of the tires is the best way to jack up a car to change the tire.
 By positioning two opposite corners of the vehicle in a low spot on a hill or similar terrain, the tire will raise itself high enough off the ground to remove it.